 Introduction to PostgreSQL RANK()

-The following article provides an outline on PostgreSQL RANK().
+The following article provides an outline of PostgreSQL RANK().
 We can assign a rank to each row of the partition of a result set by using the RANK() function.
 The rank of the first row of a partition is 1.
-The rank is incremented in a fashion where the next row’s rank is equal to the number of rows tied to the rank.
-The rank calculation does not need any explicit parameter as its values are calculated internally using the OVER clause.
+The rank is incremented in a fashion where the next row’s rank equals the number of rows tied to the rank.
+Since the values of the rank computation are determined internally by the OVER clause, no explicit parameters are required.

 Syntax: